jacoscaz/treesandrobots.github.io/_posts/2022-05-29-dogs-fur-vacuum-cleaners.md

    did feel significantly sturdier than the latter.
 They don't quite feel as sturdy as some of the top-tier brands (Miele, Sabo, ...) but they're fine for their price range.
-4. **Articulated, direct drive cleaner head:** a stick vacuum cleaner should have an articulated, rotating cleaner head capable of fitting in tight spaces.
-Rotating bushes are complementary to suction as they are dramatically more effective at dislodging dirt, dust and fur so that they may be picked up into the air flow.
+4. **Articulated, motorized cleaner heads:** a stick vacuum cleaner should have an articulated, motorized, rotating cleaner heads capable of fitting in tight spaces.
+Rotating brushes are complementary to suction as they are dramatically more effective at dislodging dirt, dust and fur so that they may be picked up into the air flow.
 Both the Rowenta and the Dyson come with articulated cleaner heads: the  articulation of the Rowenta's head makes it